Mary Geitner LMT CEIM

 My Story

-I was in my early thirties, married, a mother, living out west as a seasoned creative professional, when I discovered good bodywork.
-After a handful of unimpressive massages in college, my awareness shifted in the hands of a masterful, heart centered therapist who, by her touch, warmth, skill and presence, helped me dissolve guardedness and open my senses in new ways.
-I relaxed and received so deeply in her care; in time, a quiet, inner universe opened for me.
-I was led into a wellspring of peace I didn’t even know I was searching for!
+I was in my early thirties, married, a mother, living out west as a seasoned creative professional, when I discovered great bodywork.
+After a handful of unimpressive massages in college, my awareness shifted in the hands of a masterful, heart-centered therapist who, by her touch, warmth, skill and presence, helped me dissolve some of my guardedness and open my inner worlds in new ways.
+I relaxed and received so deeply.
+I discovered wellspring of peace I didn’t even know I was missing.
 “A reunion with myself” is the best way I can describe it.

-Years later, tired of non-stop computer work and eager for a major life change, I enrolled in the Healing Spirits Massage Training Program with the intention of giving this gift of touch and health to others.
+Years later, tired of non-stop computer work and eager for a big life change, I enrolled in the Healing Spirits Massage Training Program with the intention of giving this gift of touch and inner body awareness to others.

 —